We are hiring new doctoral researchers, student research assistants, and tutors. Apply now!

 Available topics

-Goal: In this project, we want to implement a new frontend in CPAchecker to parse a Btor2 verification problem and represent it as a control-flow automaton.
-With this new frontend, CPAchecker could analyze a Btor2 circuit directly and (hopefully) more efficiently.
+Goal: In this project, we want to implement a new word-level frontend in ABC that handles Btor2.
+With this new frontend, ABC could verify a Btor2 circuit via bit-blasting.

 Requirements: (general information)